France’s retirement overhaul: Macron’s greatest challenge? | WTOP

 MACRON’S GRAND PLAN

-Macron wants to simplify the system and replace it with a unified scheme, so that all French workers have the same pension rights.
+Macron wants to replace the current way of doing things with a unified scheme, so that all French workers have the same pension rights.

-He also wants to make the French pension system, which is projected to be in deficit in the coming years, more sustainable.
+He also wants to make the pension system, which is projected to be in financial deficit in coming years, more sustainable.

-However, unions argue that the new system will require people to work longer and reduce pensions.
-Strikes have already taken place and more are expected over the coming months.
+Unions argue that the new system will require people to work longer and will reduce pensions.
+They have already held strikes and more are expected over the coming months.

 Macron’s government said some specific measures would be maintained to allow military and police officers to retire earlier.
-Very arduous jobs would also be taken into account to allow workers to retire earlier.
+Some people with physically demanding jobs would also be allowed to retire earlier.

 WHAT’S NEXT?

 The government has opened three-month talks with unions, employer groups and professional organizations.
-Ordinary citizens are also being invited to give their opinion on a dedicated website and in public meetings — the first one taking place in the southern town of Rodez Thursday.
-Macron had planned to attend the debate but cancelled his visit at the last minute due to the death of late President Jacques Chirac.
+Ordinary citizens are also being invited to give their opinion on a dedicated website and in public meetings.
+The first meeting is taking place in the southern town of Rodez on Thursday, after being delayed by a week due to the death of late President Jacques Chirac.

-The government says that what finally emerges will take into account the outcomes of the current debate.
+The government says the debate and talks will help shape the new system.

 The bill is expected to be debated by lawmakers next summer.
-The government has said that the changes will only apply on people born after 1963 and will enter progressively into force between 2025 and 2040.
+The government has said the changes will only apply to people born after 1963 and will enter progressively into force between 2025 and 2040.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.